dptww1/sbg_inv_be/docs/database.md

 | updated_at | timestamp | |
 | is_admin | bool | |

-`name` is never actually used in the system, but there so at least theoretically I have a name if I need to contact folks in case of emergency.
+`name` is never actually used in the system, but is there so at least theoretically I have a name if I need to contact folks in case of emergency.
 Plus I find it slightly amusing to see the variety of full names, first names, and aliases which users are signing up with.